k8den101/tronscript/README.md

 # tronscript
-tronscript is a IT persons best friend
+tronscript is a IT persons best friend  look at the read me please

 "Tron is a script that "fights for the User."